anirudhsharma392/Slider-Button/README.md

 # Slider Button

-A package provides an easy implementation of a Slider Button to cancel current transaction or screen.
+This package provides an easy implementation of a Slider Button to cancel current transaction or screen.
 Highly customizable iphone alike looking widget.